wcrasta/SWA-Scraper/README.md

 1. Add flags so that the user can further filter results (nonstop only, direct only).
 2. Add flight details to the notification system (flight numbers, flight times etc).
-3. Split code up further (notification system into it's own file, scraping into another, argument parsing into another etc).
-4. Implement scraping for other websites, making use of nargs and choices attributes for a flag.
+3. Implement scraping for other websites, making use of nargs and choices attributes for a flag.
-5. Add code for multiple flights for a trip.
+4. Add code for multiple flights for a trip.
-6. Add automated testing.
+5. Add automated testing.

 ## Instructions for contributing